Spencerbuckner/Reddit-Classification-ML-Model/README.md

 # Data Collection/Cleaning:

 Since we need the data straight from Reddit itself, I web scraped ~1500 title/selftext posts from each respective subreddit using Pushshift API.
 Overall, the data was generally good, in the roughly 3000 posts I had collected, roughly 2% produced null values, so those rows were deleted.
 This left a distribution by subreddit in our data frame of 50.18% - TalesFromTechSupport and 49.81% - TalesFromRetail.
-The higher of the two will be our Null Hypotheses for all future comparisons.
+The higher of the two will be our Baseline Accuracy for all future comparisons.

 # Exploratory Data Analysis: